egguy/ZeroMumble/README.md

 ZeroMumble
 ==========

-Manage a mumbule server with a ZeroRPC service
+Manage a Mumble server with a ZeroRPC service

+**Warning**: it's more a POF than anything else